 Now when it comes to travel safety and Covid, then the matter is slightly different.
 Personally I am not overly concerned about catching the virus myself.
 Though, I’m always concerned about the possibility of our spreading the virus to someone who may be at higher risk.

-Last year in Greece, we chose a destination off the beaten track away from people!
+In 2020 in Greece, we chose a destination off the beaten track away from people!
 Naturally we still had neighbours, who were interested to meet and chat.
 However, we made the decision to distance ourselves for two weeks to ensure that we didn’t pass anything on.

 - Carry a couple of locks with you just in case – always lock things such as passports in a safe if available.